Employee engagement platform Culture Amp raises $100M at a $1.5B valuation – TechCrunch

 Founder and chief executive officer Didier Elzinga told TechCrunch that he sees Culture Amp’s Series F as a “validation of the HR space in general.”

 The company still has most of its funds from its Series E, but the new round will allow it to “work at a whole other level of scale,” Elzinga said.
 Culture Amp launched in Australia, and about two-thirds of its revenue comes from the United States.
 It is also growing in Europe, so some of its new funding will be used on its dual data centers.
-Elzinga added that the raise also gives Culture Amp a warchest to spend on acquisitions.
+Elzinga added that the raise also gives Culture Amp a war chest to spend on acquisitions.

 Over the past year and a half, employers have dealt with two major issues: a remote workforce coping with the COVID-19 pandemic and growing calls for diversity, equity and inclusion.

-Culture Amp saw more employers addressing DEI in surveys; for example, the number of companies who asked employees questions like do they “build teams that are diverse” increased about 30% in 2020.
+Culture Amp saw more employers addressing DEI in surveys; for example, the number of companies who asked employees questions like whether they “build teams that are diverse” increased about 30% in 2020.
 Clients have access to surveys created with behavioral psychologists, including ones designed to see if women, people of color or people who use English as a second language are feeling disengaged and, if so, how to help them.

 To understand the pandemic’s impact, the platform introduced well-being templates, asking if employees are feeling overwhelmed, how they feel about messaging from company leaders and gauging their willingness to return to the office.